Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 Calculating ACV Across Multiple Contracts

-There are creative ways- one can use ACV for making certain data easier to understand.
+There are creative ways- one can use ACV to make certain data easier to understand.

-For example, you can get average ACV of multiple contracts with this simple formula:
+For example, you can get the average ACV of multiple contracts with this simple formula:

 Average ACV = Total ACV of contracts divided by number of contracts